JuliaSpaceMissionDesign/CalcephProvider.jl/docs/src/index.md

 # CalcephEphemeris.jl API

-_A lightweight CALCEPH.jl wrapper for the JSMD ecosystem._
+_A lightweight CALCEPH wrapper for the JSMD ecosystem._

 This package is a lightweight wrapper around [CALCEPH_jll.jl](https://github.com/JuliaBinaryWrappers/CALCEPH_jll.jl) that implements the [JSMDInterfaces.jl](https://github.com/JuliaSpaceMissionDesign/JSMDInterfaces.jl) interfaces to extract data from SPICE and INPOP ephemeris kernels.